Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action of a Securities Class Action Lawsuit Against Nano-X Imaging Ltd. (NNOX)

-LOS ANGELES, Oct.
-30, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming November 16, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Nano-X Imaging Ltd. (“Nano-X” or the “Company”) ( NNOX) securities between August 21, 2020 and September 15, 2020, inclusive (the “Class Period”).
+LOS ANGELES, Nov.
+4, 2020 Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming November 16, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Nano-X Imaging Ltd. ("Nano-X" or the "Company") (NASDAQ: NNOX) securities between August 21, 2020 and September 15, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 1 Warning Sign with NAS:NNOX.
+Click here to check it out.

 If you suffered a loss on your Nano-X investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/nano-x-imaging-ltd/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.